British Jews: History

-The first recorded Jewish community in Britain was brought to England in 1070 by King William the Conqueror, who believed that what he assumed to be its commercial skills would make his newly won country more prosperous.
-At the end of the 12th century, a series of blood libels and fatal pogroms hit England, particularly the east coast.
-Notably, on 16 March 1190, in the run up to the Third Crusade, the Jewish population of York was massacred at the site where Clifford's Tower now stands, and King Edward I of England passed the Statute of the Jewry (Statutum de Judaismo) in 1275, restricting the community's activities, most notably outlawing the practice of usury (charging interest).
-When, 15 years later, Edward found that many of these provisions were ignored, he expelled the Jews from England.
-They emigrated to countries such as Poland which protected them by law.
+The first recorded Jewish community in Britain was brought to England in 1070 by King William the Conqueror who believed the Jewish population's commercial skills would make his newly won country more prosperous.
+At the end of the 12th century, a series of blood libels and fatal pogroms were perpetrated in England, particularly on the east coast.
+On 16 March 1190, during the run up to the Third Crusade, the Jewish population of York was massacred at the site where Clifford's Tower now stands.

+In 1275, King Edward I of England passed the Statute of the Jewry (Statutum de Judaismo).
+This restricted the community's business activities, outlawing the practice of usury (charging interest).
+Fifteen years later, finding that many of these provisions were ignored, Edward expelled the Jews from England.
+The Jewish population emigrated to countries such as Poland which protected them by law.
 A small English community persisted in hiding despite the expulsion.
-Jews were not banned from Scotland, which until 1707 was an independent kingdom; however, there is no record of a Jewish presence in Scotland before the 18th century.
-Jews were also not banned in Wales at the time, but Wales was eventually annexed to England under Henry VIII, at which point the ban extended to Wales, also.
-There is only one known record of a Jew in Wales between 1290 and the annexation, but it is possible individuals did persist there beyond 1290.
+Jews were not banned from Scotland, which was an independent kingdom until 1707; however, there is no record of a Jewish presence in Scotland before the 18th century.
+Jews were also not banned in Wales at the time, but England eventually annexed Wales under Henry VIII.
+When Henry VIII's England annexed Wales, the English ban on Jews extended to Wales.
+There is only one known record of a Jew in Wales between 1290 and the annexation, but it is possible individuals did persist there after 1290.